-A native New Yorker, Marcie grew up on the north shore of Long Island, graduated from New York University and lived in Manhattan's Greenwich Village for over 20 years before moving back to Long Island and finally to Park City, UT.
+A native New Yorker, Marcie grew up on the north shore of Long Island, graduated from New York University and lived in Manhattan's Greenwich Village for over 20 years.
+She moved back to Long Island before finally moving to Park City, UT.

-As a former high powered Executive Vice President for a public retail company grossing over $400 million in sales, Marcie's responsibilities included all administrative areas of the company.
-She was chief negotiator for all multi-million dollar lending agreements with commercial banks and has broad experience with lease negotiation, as well as the purchase and sale of almost 50 commercial real estate locations.
-This extensive involvement in real estate led to an interest in Park City real estate where Marcie and her husband Ken have been vacationing since 1975.
+As a former high-powered Executive Vice President for a public retail company grossing over $400 million in sales, Marcie's responsibilities included all administrative areas of the company.
+She was chief negotiator for all multi-million dollar lending agreements with commercial banks, has been involved with the purchase and sale of almost 50 commercial real estate locations, and has broad experience with lease negotiation.
+This extensive involvement in real estate led to an interest in Park City real estate.

 Before becoming an Associate Broker at the Park Avenue branch of Summit Sotheby's, Marcie was the Branch Broker for the Summit Sotheby's in the Historic Old Town/Main Street branch of Summit Sotheby's International Realty for three.
 She is active in all areas of the Park City real estate market with a particular focus on upper-end residential property.
 She has consistently been a member of the top producers, both at Lewis, Wolcott & Dornbush Real Estate (now Summit Sotheby's International Realty) and Summit Sotheby's International Realty.
 She was the #2 ranked individual agent for Summit Sotheby's in Park City for 2013.

 In 2000, Marcie and her husband Ken came to Park City for an extended vacation with their daughter Samantha and never left.
 They now live on the lake in Northshore, one of the Silver Springs communities.
 They enjoy skiing, golf, horseback riding and cooking.
 In addition, they currently own Java Cow Cafe & Bakery on Main Street in Historic Old Town.